kerimkaynakcigames/Sequentior/docs/sequentials/animationsequentials/index.md

 !!! tip
     Try several Ease Type for your animations to create some cool effects.

+## Overshoot

+For some Ease Types you can define an overshoot value to give the ease function's curve custom overshoot.

+For example, you can set a multiplier (overshoot) for InBack ease so it moves more at the beginning of easing.

 ## Repeat Options

 If you want to make the animation repeat itself, you can set the paremeters in this section.